Module 07: UX/UI Fundamentals

 - Primary button: blue-600, rounded-lg

-- Text: gray-900 for headings, gray-600 for body
+- Text: gray-900 for messages, gray-500 for timestamps

-Can you implement the MenuItem component?
+Can you implement the MessageBubble component?

 Key Takeaways